dougbutner/effective-collective/Effective Collective Paper/a. Abstract.md

 # Abstract

-Effective provides **universal daily income** to every collaborator in the system, and facilitates collaboration in the **funding of social and elective projects through collective choice**.
+Effective Collective facilitates collaboration in the **funding of social and elective projects through collective choice**.

 **Individuals become collaborators** by registering for a free digital wallet which automatically receives three equal deposits of Effective daily into three accounts.